Petraea/dagobah-training/sessions/05-reference-genomes/ex1-reference-genomes.md

 In this part we will repeat the process from part 1 except that we will install the bwa data manager this time.

+* Install the newer version of the BWA tool from the toolshed.
+This will install bwa from Conda.
+  * From the Admin page, click **Search Toolsheds** and then search for bwa.
+  * Install the *bwa* by the devteam.
 * Install the bwa data manager from the toolshed.
   * From the Admin page, click **Search Toolsheds** and then search for bwa.
   * Install the *data_manager_bwa_mem_index_builder* by the devteam.
 (This is the newer version of the BWA index builder.)